Kingston Parks & Recreation

 • GENERAL LIABILITY: $1,000,000 per occurrence Bodily Injury Liability and $3,000,000 per occurrence Property Damage Liability.

-• The binder must also state that the Town of Kingston is included as an additional insured and will be provided at least (30) days advanced notice of cancellation, material change in coverage, or non-renewal of the policy.
+• The binder must also state that the Town of Kingston is included as additional insured and will be provided at least (30) days advanced notice of cancellation, material change in coverage, or non-renewal of the policy.

 • User Fee: KYSO user fee will be determined each year in the Spring for the next year.
 KYSO will be invoiced quarterly at the start of each fiscal year for the Town of Kingston, which begins July 1st